Washington Cerebral Palsy Lawyer

 Was your child diagnosed with CP that you believe may have been caused by medical negligence during childbirth?
 If so, your child might be entitled to financial compensation.
 While there is no cure for cerebral palsy, financial compensation can help you build the best life for your child.

-At Bertram Law Group, PLLC, we’ve successfully helped families secure settlements for children and their families to help balance the child’s pain and suffering, as well as costly medical care and lost wages related to cerebral palsy.
+At Bertram Law Group, PLLC, our cerebral palsy attorney has successfully helped families secure settlements for children and their families to help balance the child’s pain and suffering, as well as costly medical care and lost wages related to cerebral palsy.

 To learn more about how our cerebral palsy lawyers in Washington, D.C., can help you, contact us to schedule a free consultation.

-Was Your Child Diagnosed with CP?
+Was Your Child Diagnosed with cerebral palsy in Washington, D.C.?
 Our Attorneys Want to Help

 At Bertram Law Group, PLLC, we understand the challenges faced by parents of children diagnosed with CP.
 For over 25 years, our lead trial attorney Catherine D. Bertram has fought on behalf of families just like yours.